lukso-network/docs/docs/guides/browser-extension/install-browser-extension.md

 :::danger

-The UP Browser Extenstion is currently in the **development alpha** version.
-DO NOT use this in production!
+The UP Browser Extenstion is a **ALPHA DEVELOPER PREVIEW**.
+This is not intended to be used by non developers.
+And DO NOT use this in production!
+The current UP Browser Extenstion deploys profiles on the [L16 Testnet](http://docs.lukso.tech/networks/l16-testnet/parameters).

 :::